 The three FACSAria (II and Fusion) are in class II biosafety cabinets designed to provide personnel, product and environmental protection from potentially hazardous, aerosolized particulates.

 The Leica TCS SP8 has been designed for confocal microscopy with optimal photon efficiency and high speed.
 All optical components are matched toward preserving fluorescence photons for image contrast and to improve cell viability in live cell imaging.
 Backing up this sensitive detection are a high speed scanning system with up to 428 frames per second, large field of view of field number 22 and accelerated Z-stacking by a novel mode for the SuperZ galvanometer called Galvoflow.
 This suits the instrument for the most demanding samples, highest speed while offering full confocal resolution.

 Flow Cytometry Tools

 The Flow Cytometry Facility administers the UTSW site license for FlowJo analysis software, which allows us to offer a heavily discounted version of the software for our users.
-To participate in this program, you must be affiliated with UT Southwestern and be able to provide a valid account number for this license for billing.
+To participate in this program, you must have a CRI PPMS account, be affiliated with UT Southwestern and be able to provide a valid account number for this license for billing.
 To obtain a serial number for your computer complete this form and email it to email@example.com.

 Our flow cytometry experts are available to help analyze data but you can also find videos and tutorials with demo data on the FlowJo website.

 One difficult task that people encounter when they start making multicolor flow cytometry panels is the process of finding antibodies and determining which fluorochromes to use for our instruments.
-The CRI Flow Cytometry Facility recommends using Fluorish 2.0 or Fluorofinder to help you in this task.
+The CRI Flow Cytometry Facility recommends using Fluorofinder to help you in this task.